 Approaching Slains Castle project incorporating imagery of Slains Castle, and also from Peterhead, Scotland.

 There are two recent and ongoing series of watercolors shown.
 The Harlem River Valley Series depicts locales, in diptych form, along the corridor of the Harlem River in the Bronx, which connects the Hudson River and the East River.
 These are places where I live and work, where my parents spent time as a young married couple, and where other distant cousins spent their lives.
 Now it has become my family home, where we have lived for more than 20 years.

 The second watercolor series shown on the website includes some of the work painted "en plein air" on the grounds of Wave Hill, a public park near my home in the Bronx that overlooks the Hudson River and the Palisades, seen across the river.
 I have gone to Wave Hill many times over the years, and as for so many other local residents it feels like a personal sanctuary.
-I first started doing serious painting there in the summer of 2009, and most summers since then have spent a number of days working directly on site.
-The work shown is a result of developing ideas over time - which continue to change as the series progresses - and is now leading to the beginning of a new body of work in watercolor.
+I first started doing serious painting there in the summer of 2009, and many summers since then have spent a number of days working directly on site.
+The work shown is a result of developing ideas over time - which continue to change as the series progresses.

 As time goes on additional watercolors and oil paintings will be added as they develop.